For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: Josep Suria – Shutterstock

 Why?
-Interest rates on these cards are normally charged at a rate of between 25% – 30%.
+Interest rates on these cards are generally between 25% – 30%.

-As a result, any discount you receive on the day will be majorly overshadowed by the amount of interest you'll need to pay on top of the balance if you don't immediately pay it off in full.
+As a result, any discount you receive on the day will be majorly overshadowed by the amount of interest you'll need to pay on top of the balance if you don't pay it off in full in time.

 What's more, the discount that first drew you in usually only applies to your first purchase with the card.
-After that, the card doesn't offer any other savings.
+After that, the card likely won't offer many (if any) other savings.

-Although it might make sense at the time to save a bit of money, you'll certainly pay for it (and then some!) in the long run.
+Although it might make sense at the time to save a bit of money, you could pay for it (and then some) in the long run.

 Your credit rating can affect everything from your mobile phone contract to how big a student overdraft limit you get.

-If you fail to keep up with repayments on a store card, this can have a very negative impact on your credit rating.
-Not to mention the fact that every time you apply for a new financial product like this, it's marked on your credit report.
+If you fail to keep up with repayments on a store card, this can harm your credit rating.

 We have a full guide on how to check and improve your credit rating for more information.

-If all the above hasn't convinced you that getting a store card is a bad idea, maybe the colossal amount of junk you'll get through your door and to your email inbox will be the clincher.
+If all the above hasn't convinced you that getting a store card is a bad idea, maybe the colossal amount of junk you'll get through your door/email inbox will be the clincher.

-And believe it or not, even if you end up with a court summons for not paying up, your credit score is in the pits and you've cut your card into pieces after cancelling your account, the junk mail won't end.
+And believe it or not, even if you end up with a court summons for not paying up, your credit score is in the pits and you've cut your card into pieces after cancelling your account, there's a chance the junk mail will continue (unless you remember to opt out!).

 How to use store cards to your advantage

-If you're a savvy shopper who's confident they can play the store card game (taking into account all of the risks), then don't just play it – own it.
+If you're a savvy shopper and feel confident you can play the store card game (taking into account the risks), there are ways to use them carefully.

 That initial discount incentive some store credit cards in the UK offer can be useful if you're making a larger purchase that could save a tenner or more.

-Read the T&Cs and check if the discount is only available for the first purchase you make.
-If that's the case, close the account as soon as you've paid off your initial transaction and ask to be removed from the mailing list.
+Read the T&Cs and check if the discount is only available for the first purchase.
+If that's the case, you could close the account as soon as you've paid off the initial transaction and ask to be removed from the mailing list.

 Thinking about getting a credit card?
-Our guide to student credit cards is full of advice on their pros and cons, as well as our top picks.
+Our guide to student credit cards explains their pros and cons.

 Katie Paterson